It’s my first week back at the office after some rest and relaxation from a three-week skiing vacation.

 In between gliding through groomers, dodging trees in the glades and sipping on mulled wine at après, I had a lot of time to reflect.
 To say the past year was challenging personally and professionally is an understatement.

-In 2019 my family moved 3 times, including an overseas move, my son started a new school for the second time in 6 months, I had an invasive surgery to remove endometriosis (a disease without a cure) whilst dealing with constant change at work, trying to lead a team in a complex environment and managing a decent sized portfolio.
+Over this last year (2019) my family moved 3 times, including an overseas move, my son started a new school for the second time in 6 months, I had an invasive surgery to remove endometriosis (a disease without a cure) whilst dealing with constant change at work, trying to lead a team in a complex environment and managing a decent sized portfolio.

 What helped me navigate through all these challenges and become more resilient are the skills I learned and practice in the sport of skiing, something I am a wee bit passionate about.